 Khuli= Buckwheat pancakes

-Do not exactly taste like the regular pancakes you are aware of, but it is definitely worth a try!
+Does not exactly taste like the pancake you are aware of, but it is definitely worth a try!
 It’s a form of a local bread.
 And since you are a foodie, why not ?

 Sounds weird?
 Did, to me too, but I enjoyed sipping on some Suja tea.
-It’s salty in taste.
-Have it with cheese croissant and you might thank me later.
+It’s salty and have it with cheese croissant.
+Thank me later.

 This Bhutanese paan(Areca nut and betel leaf) is extremely popular amidst the locals.
 I learnt that it isn’t very pleasing in taste and smell and refrained from trying it.
 You adventurous fellas can.